ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 in detail in this document.

 The DNS Tree Walk also incorporates PSD policy discovery, which was introduced in [@!RFC9091].
+[@!RFC9091] was an Experimental RFC, and the results of that experiment were that the RFC was not implemented as written.
+Instead, this document redefines the algorithm for PSD policy discovery, and thus obsoletes [@!RFC9091].

 ##  Reporting